AndyLang81/Portfolio-Project-1---HTML-CSS-Essentials/README.md

 ![alt text](contact-test-1.png)

+Attached to the nav bar, user will see an audio box, provided a screen width of over 400px.
+Clicking play and increasing the volume will add audio of chirping birds.

 ### Contact form testing:

 User clicking submit without entering a name will result in an error requiring a name to be entered.